Is Lisbon’s LX Factory worth visiting? Yes! The LX Factory is worth visiting. Let’s see what the LX Factory has to offer.

 - Malaca Too – Asian bistro

-- MexFactory – Mexican cuisine, cocktails, luchadores theme – you can sit in the ring
+- MexFactory – Mexican cuisine, cocktails, luchadores theme – you can sit in the wrestling ring.
+One of the most unique restaurants in Lisbon.

 - Mezcais LX – tacos and mezcal